daad15/SmartMethods_IOT_2022/README.md

 4. [**Arduino Code To Control The Direction**](https://github.com/daad15/SmartMethods_IOT_2022/tree/main/ArduinoControlCode)<br>
   The code here will be used to the device connected to the website by WebSerial API, So the user will be able to contol the direction of the device by speech.
 5. [**Form Website Using GET method**](https://github.com/daad15/SmartMethods_IOT_2022/tree/main/FormWebsite_GET)<br>
-  Develop a website to take an integer value _as Sensor input_ using GET method. then Retrieve all the Vlaues Entered.
+  Develop a website to take an integer value _as Sensor input_ using GET method.
+Then retrieve all the vlaues entered.
 6. [**Robot Control Panel Interface**](https://github.com/daad15/SmartMethods_IOT_2022/tree/main/RobotControlPanel)<br>
   Design an interface to control the movement of the robot and record all movements in a database.